 Planting different kinds of prickly and thorny shrubs in your backyard will attract more birds.
 These prickly plants offer best nesting areas for several birds.
 These thorny plants keep them safe from predators.
 Holly and pyracantha are good prickly plants that also bear berries, which can be good food source for the birds.
 Make sure to plant them where you will not use the area more frequently just to avoid pricking and getting scratched.

-Plants that offers good bird territory:
+Plants that offer good bird territory

 The plants that offers good homes to the birds includes beech, blackberry, bayberry, cherries, birch trees, elderberry, dogwoods, hackberry, fir trees, holly, maple, hickory, oak, mountain ash, red cedar, serviceberry, red mulberry, viburnum shrubs, spruce, Virginia Creeper, sumac, wild strawberry, wax myrtle, and Winterberry.

 When you are providing bird-friendly landscaping, you must also take care of few important things like using organic and natural fertilizers so that the birds will be safe.
 In unavoidable cases where you must use chemicals, then remove the birdfeeder for two days after chemicals are used in your backyard.
 You don’t need to worry about pesticide and bugs as they can be a good source of food for several birds.
 Get help from professional landscaper and design an appropriate bird-friendly landscaping in your backyard.